dwmorrin/date-laboratory/README.md

 Using [Material-UI-Pickers](https://material-ui-pickers.dev/) in the client, and [node mysql](https://github.com/mysqljs/mysql#readme) in the server.

+I began by choosing the moment utilities for the date picker, but swiched to date-fns.

 ### Questions

 - If the dates always refer to **events** happening at some **fixed location**,